emmajanedrews/base-template/_posts/2018-02-20-how-are-appraisals-and-inspections-different.md

 First, we always recommend you have an inspection performed any time you buy a home. **This makes sure the property is safe and in working condition.**

 Insurability, though, is one thing people sometimes forget about the inspection process.
-So talk to your insurance property and make sure the home is insurable.
+So talk to your insurance company and make sure the home is insurable.

 Inspections are optional, but we always recommend them.
 Appraisals, on the other hand, are a requirement whenever you are doing a financed purchase.
 An appraiser is selected through a randomized process by the bank to ensure impartiality.